shadowman-lab/Ansible-Config/SNOW/readme.md

 ### Update Catalog With Newly Created Flow

 #### 16)
 Navigate back to **Service Catalog-->Catalog Definitions->Maintain Items** and select the item you created earlier.
-Click on Process Engine and then populate the Flow field with the Flow you just created.
+Click on **Process Engine** and then populate the Flow field with the Flow you just created.

 Right-click inside the grey area at the top; click **Save**.

 <img src="images/process_engine.png" alt="Process Engine" title="Process Engine" width="800" />

 #### 17)
 Lastly, to run this catalog item, navigate to **Self-Service-->Service Catalog** and search for the catalog item you just created.
-Once found, click the **order now** button.
+Once found, click the **Order Now** button.
 You can see the results page pop up in ServiceNow, and you can confirm that the Job is being run in AAP.

 <img src="images/spoke_catalog.png" alt="Catalog Item" title="Catalog Item" width="1000" />